Raisun-Caprisun/AISMSR-AI_shared_memory_and_search_repository/README.md

 **Disclaimer:** Collection of my personal queries regarding various projects - I am a broke cunt and I do not have money to pay Pro versions of AI clients, and until and when Google AI Studio cuts down the Token limit, I will use this as a learning box for it to read through and understand what I want from it.

-This is a collection of my personal queries and conversations with AI assistants.
+This is a collection of my personal queries and projects worked upon with AI assistants.
+More to come.

 ---